replicatedhq/docs/docs/getting-started/manage-releases.md

 title = "Manage Releases"
-description = "An introduction to the release channel management workflow for development on the Replicated platform." weight = "103" categories = [ "Getting Started" ]
+description = "An introduction to the release channel management workflow for development on the Replicated platform." weight = "103" categories = [ "getting-started" ]

 [menu.main]
-Name       = "Manage Releases" identifier = "manage-releases" parent     = "/getting-started" url        = "/docs/getting-started/manage-releases"
+Name       = "Manage Releases" identifier = "manage-releases" parent     = "/getting-started" url        = "/getting-started/manage-releases"
 +++

 The [Replicated vendor site](https://vendor.replicated.com) provides you with a location to create and release versions of your application to various release channels.
 By default, there are 3 release channels: Stable, Beta and Unstable.
 When you first log in to Replicated, you'll see these default release channels created: